thenoseman/vim_config/README.markdown

 Allows to repeat (`.`) plugin commands like they were edit-commands.

 ## [Snipmate.vim](http://github.com/MarcWeber/snipmate.vim)
 Snippet expansion using the `tab` key.
-There are three places currently with snippets:
-- `home/.vim/snipmate/honza-snippets`
+Snippets are placed in `home/.vim/custom`.
+I don't use external snippets anymore but good ones are:
-  A collection of snippets for [a lot of filetypes](https://github.com/honza/snipmate-snippets/tree/master/snippets) including ruby
+- Honza's snippets for [a lot of filetypes](https://github.com/honza/snipmate-snippets/tree/master/snippets) including ruby
-- `home/.vim/snipmate/scrooloose`
-  Html, HAML, CSS, Javacript and ruby snippets [and a few more](https://github.com/scrooloose/snipmate-snippets)
+- Scrooloose's HTML, HAML, CSS, Javacript and ruby snippets [and a few more](https://github.com/scrooloose/snipmate-snippets)
-- `home/.vim/custom`
-  My personal snippets

 Depends on [tlib](http://github.com/tomtom/tlib_vim) and [vim-addon-mw-utils](http://github.com/MarcWeber/vim-addon-mw-utils)

 If you want to add your own directory, go to `home/.vim/config/plugins/snipmate.vim` and add your path to the `runtimepath`